inferno986return/python-pcep/Module3.md

 ### Order of operations

-Much like the mathematical operators from Section 2, logical operators are evaluated in a fixed order:
+Much like the mathematical operators from Section 2, logical operators are evaluated in a fixed order.
+You could use the mnemonic `NAXO`:

 1. NOT
 2. AND
+3. XOR
-3. OR
+4. OR

 ## Bitwise operations